 GBI and TPM are not allowed in chroma CU, averaging weight always 0.5:0.5; TPM is disabled in luma CU as well (which only affects the center CU from a TT split on a 128-pixel node), because if TPM is chosen for the TT central node, the chroma CU will inherit TPM motion vectors but simple averaging is used for chroma CU bi-prediction

 In the proposed scheme, the luma CUs of node A are parsed/decompressed/deblocked before the chroma CU of node A.

+An additional test based on Test 1 is conducted, namely Test 1.1, to improve the motion compensation (MC) of chroma CUs by using 2x2 sub-block MC.
+More specifically, if the central position of the chroma CU corresponds to a luma CU coded in MODE_INTER, the chroma CU is in MODE_INTER, and for each 2x2 sub-block of a chroma CU, if its corresponding 4x4 luma block is coded with Inter mode, the motion vector of the corresponding luma block is used for the chroma CU MC; otherwise, the luma motion vector of the central position is used.
+Compare to Test 1, Test 1.1 use more accurate motion vectors for 2x2 chroma sub-blocks, and thus introduces less coding loss.
+However, Test 1.1 has higher complexity than Test 1 with the usage of 2x2 chroma MC.

 Test 2: No chroma split for small CU with mode restriction

 In P/B pictures, when a split mode of node A leads to small-sized chroma blocks in child nodes, a flag (namely mode_cons_flag) is parsed after the split mode syntax.
 If mode_cons_flag is 1, the region of node A is an Intra/IBC region, in which all CUs are allowed to use only Intra/IBC mode, and the luma blocks split while and chroma blocks does not split; otherwise, the region is an Inter region, in which all CUs are allowed to use only Inter mode, and the luma and chroma are still in single tree.

+The mode_cons_flag is coded by one context model which is initialized with 0.5 probability and default window size.
+For CUs in an Intra region, cu_skip_flag and pred_mode_flag are inferred as 0 and 1 if IBC is off, or only pred_mode_flag is inferred as 1 when IBC is on.
+For CUs in an Inter region, pred_mode_flag is inferred as 0.

 In RDO, a region is coded in two passes.
 The region is first coded as Inter region, and then coded as Intra region.
 If all CUs in the Inter region do not have residual, the Intra region pass is skipped.

+An additional test based on Test 2 is conducted, namely Test 2.1, to improve the context modeling of the mode_cons_flag and the RDO fast algorithm.
+More specifically, the mode_cons_flag uses two context models.
+The context derivation and initialization are the same as those of the pred_mode_flag.
+The fast algorithm used in Test 2 is based on a less restrict condition, i.e., if more than 1/2 of the CUs in the Inter region do not have residual, the Intra region pass is skipped in RDO.
+In addition, when coding CUs in the Intra region, if the sum of the RD cost of first N CUs is already larger than the best cost, the remaining CUs are skipped.

 Comparison of the tests